 About the iPGCE

-The International Postgraduate Certificate in Education (iPGCE) is a blended learning programme that helps further the careers of education professionals, working outside the UK.
+The International Postgraduate Certificate in Education (iPGCE) is Masters’ level, fully online learning programme that can help to raise the quality of teaching in your international school.

 - Develop a level of professional competence equivalent to that of a new teacher

 - Become an empowered, reflective practitioner and manager in education who can be an agent of change

 - Critically engage with a wide range of education issues from a multidisciplinary subject/phase perspective

 - Develop models of good practice by drawing on a range of literature and comparing their own teaching practice to existing good practice models, identifying and setting potential areas for their professional development

 - Build upon their professional experience to link theory with research, policy and practice in international education and development

 Successful completion of this Tes Institute programme leads to the award of International Postgraduate Certificate in Education by University of East London.